Feriixu/remoteit-api-wrapper-rs/README.md

 Remote.it is a service that allows you to connect to devices remotely.
 It provides a way to connect to devices behind NATs and firewalls without having to configure port forwarding.

+This crate provides a limited set of GraphQL queries.
+If you want to write your own GraphQL queries, please see [Developing your own GraphQL operations](#developing-your-own-graphql-operations)

+---

 ## Blocking or Async

 This library provides both blocking and async versions of the API.